Wallpaper vs. Paint for Offices: How to Pick the Perfect Finish

 Complementary Colors and Patterns

-When choosing wallpaper and paint colors, look for ones that complement each other.
-Contrasting shades like navy and gold or forest green and burgundy work well together.
-For patterns, pair a large print wallpaper with a solid paint color.
-Or choose a small-scale wallpaper pattern with a textured or eggshell paint finish.
-The key is balancing colors, values, and scales for a cohesive look.
+Select wallpaper and paint that complement each other.
+Contrasts like navy with gold or forest green with burgundy are effective.
+Pair large-print wallpaper with a solid paint color, or choose a smaller wallpaper pattern alongside a textured or eggshell paint finish.
+Balance is key—matching scale, color, and value ensures cohesion.

-Using wallpaper and paint in combination results in a custom space that reflects your company’s brand and style.
-And when it’s time for a refresh, you can simply change out the wallpaper for an easy update while keeping the existing paint.
-The options for mixing and matching are endless!
+This combination approach delivers a custom space that reflects your company’s brand and style.
+When it’s time for a refresh, swap out the wallpaper while keeping the painted walls.
+The versatility makes mixing and matching nearly endless.

 Picking Wallpaper and Paint Colors for Maximum Impact

-*Creates texture and visual interest.
-Wallpaper offers patterns, textures and dimension that paint alone can't achieve.
+- Creates texture and visual interest with patterns and dimension that paint alone cannot achieve.

-*Can seem busy.
-Intricate patterns or vivid colors may seem distracting in a work environment.
+- Can appear busy—complex patterns or bold colors may distract in work environments.

 Accent Walls: How to Use Wallpaper or Paint Strategically